 Step 1: Open the Settings app on your iPhone, iPod touch or iPad with iOS 9 or later.

-Step 3: Finally, toggle off the apps whose content you want to exclude from Spotlight Search.
-And should you want to include an app in Spotlight’s search results, just flip its switch to the ON position.
+Step 3: Select each of the apps whose content you want to exclude from Search and turn OFF the toggles for Siri & Suggestions and then Show App.
+Should you want to include an app in the search results, just flip its switch back to the ON position.

 More on enhanced Spotlight Search on iOS 9